neil-stewart/neil-stewart.github.io/README.md

 ## To Do

+* Add WRAP links

-* Add paper resources as github repos
+* Search old webpages for more paper resource repos to add

-* Add initial post---apa2bib, wok2bib, links to git repos
+* Add wok2bib as link to git repos